angui100/ML_TensorFlow_Workshop/README.md

 ### Open the Notebook file by double clicking I_love_my_cats_dogs.ipynb.

-### We will go through the cell by cell running this program.
+### We will go through cell by cell running this program.